lucageo/FOSS4G-2018/README.md

 # Documentation for the workshop 'Free and Open Source Geospatial Tools for Conservation Planning Workshop' FOSS4G 2018 - Dar Es Salaam

+## Web Gis Application Development
+with the data processed on landcover we are going to develop a small web application that allows users to show, query and interact with geospatial data.

-##GeoServer setup for enabling Jsonp
+### 1) GeoServer setup for enabling Jsonp

 Go to:
 ```